Marin Family Fun for President's Day Weekend

 Saturday–Monday, all day

 Kid-O-Rama offers non-stop fun for kids of all ages, including the Big Truck Event—featuring fire trucks, snowplows, and grooming machines—as well as street parties and kids’ concerts, an all-kid game and craft room, crazy helmet day, and more.
 Kid-O-Rama continues through Saturday, February 25.
-For more info, visit their website.
+Event details.

 - Marin Country Mart Farmers Market